 Analysis was performed on the newly available lapdMouse database to determine the special heterogeneity of aerosol deposition at lobar scale and near-acini scale.
 There was an uneven distribution of deposited particles among the lobes of the mouse lung.
 Particularly, the cranial lobe receives higher deposition comparing to its volume, and caudal and accessory lobes receive lower deposition.
 The unevenness increased with increasing particle size (0.5 – 2 µm).
 Thus, depending on the lobe, individual lobe analysis to determine overall deposition may either underestimate or overestimate total lung burden, at least for particles in the micron size range.
 At near acini level, larger particle size was associated with higher likeness of formation of hot spots and a less uniform spatial distribution of particle deposition.

 ACKNOWLEDGEMENTS

-The study was partially funded by U01ES028669 from NIEHS at NIH
+The study was partially funded by U01ES028669 from NIEHS at NIH.

 REFERENCES

 To be done when manuscript is finalized.